zoyander/saiams/public/docs/01_overview.md

 ## Performance Structure

-An Intrapology performance typically has the following components:
+An Intrinsink performance typically has the following components:

 ### Live Video Stream